 The Project Sponsor(s) shall be responsible for maintaining and submitting project documentation to OCTA with all reports.
 Data to be submitted shall include maps (including GIS-generated maps where possible), quantitative monitoring data (including forms and field notes), photo documentation (photographs and accompanying photo logs) and video documentation (if applicable).
+This documentation should be completed to the standards required by the ACOE if the mitigation project includes restoration of aquatic habitat.
 Data shall be provided in an electronic format, to the degree feasible.